Low Cost. Got It? Brand With it!

 Small business owners get a great deal of advice about how to avoid commoditization–how to bundle products and services that add value, thereby increasing the price you can charge.

-But some small businesses have a real edge in offering their customers a very low-cost, high value product or service.
+But some small businesses have a real edge in offering their customers a low-cost, high value product or service.
 This happens most often when a new technology makes a formerly difficult and/or higher cost service available at a much lower cost and with greater ease.

 One example might be stamps.com.
 This is a service that replaces a postage meter and other mailing expenses and hassles for small business owners.